 French President Francois Hollande authorized the intervention after it became clear the swiftly advancing rebels could break Mali's military defenses in Mopti, the first town on the government-controlled side, located in the center of this African country.
-The move catapulted the world into a fight that diplomats had earlier said would not take place
+The move catapulted the world into a fight that diplomats had earlier said would not take place until at least September.

 "French fighter jets have identified and destroyed this Sunday, Jan.
 13, numerous targets in northern Mali near Gao, in particular training camps, infrastructure and logistical depots which served as bases for terrorist groups," the French defense ministry said in a statement.